-Annual number of detections is the number of detections in one calendar year of observation.
+Annual number of public alerts is the number of alerts in one calendar year of observation.
 The quoted confidence interval incorporates both the log-normal distribution of the merger rate and Poisson counting statistics, but does not include the Monte Carlo error (which is negligible compared to the first two sources of uncertainty).